ar-io/ar-io-sdk/README.md

 #### `getGatewayDelegates({ address, cursor, limit, sortBy, sortOrder })`

 Retrieves all delegates for a specific gateway, paginated and sorted by the specified criteria.
-The `cursor` used for pagination is the last delegationId from the previous request.
+The `cursor` used for pagination is the last delegate address from the previous request.

 ```typescript
 const io = IO.init();